 Ocugen to Present at 3rd Annual Dry AMD Therapeutics Summit

-/EIN News/ -- MALVERN, Pa., Nov.
-28, 2022 (GLOBE NEWSWIRE) -- Ocugen, Inc. (“Ocugen” or the “Company”) (NASDAQ: OCGN), a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies and vaccines, today announced that the Company’s Chief Scientific Officer, Arun Upadhyay, Ph.D., will participate in the 3rd Annual Dry AMD Therapeutics Summit at the Revere Hotel in Boston, Mass. from November 30-December 2, 2022.
+MALVERN, Pa., Nov.
+28, 2022 (GLOBE NEWSWIRE) -- Ocugen, Inc. ("Ocugen" or the "Company") OCGN, a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies and vaccines, today announced that the Company's Chief Scientific Officer, Arun Upadhyay, Ph.D., will participate in the 3rd Annual Dry AMD Therapeutics Summit at the Revere Hotel in Boston, Mass. from November 30-December 2, 2022.

 "I am very pleased that Dr. Upadhyay will share more about our Modifier Gene Therapy platform—a novel approach to treating retinal diseases—during the Dry AMD Summit," said Dr. Shankar Musunuri, Chairman, CEO & Co-Founder of Ocugen.
 "Our candidate, OCU410, is being developed to utilize the nuclear hormone receptor gene RORA for the treatment of dry AMD and we plan to file an IND application to initiate Phase 1/2 clinical trials in Q2 2023.
 We are enthusiastic about the potential for OCU410 to address unmet medical need in this category."